po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/04-Day/04-Day-LessonPlan.md

 ### 19. Instructor Demo: Fetching Data (5 min)

-* Begin by deleting the `00-practice-app/src` directory and replacing it with `19-Ins_Fetching-Data/src` in addition to copying the `.env.example` file and renaming it to `.env`.
+* Begin by deleting the `00-practice-app/src` directory and replacing it with `19-Ins_Fetching-Data/src`.

 * Open `00-practice-app/src/components` in your IDE.